Darshan675/Blog-webpage/README.md

-# blog
+# Blog Website by Darshan R
-I created a blog web page using simple HTML,CSS and js .
+This is a Blog Webpage using HTML,CSS, and JavaScript.